Irving’s triple-double leads Celtics past Kings 126-120

+BOSTON (AP) — The Boston Celtics are running out of time to work out their kinks with the postseason a month away.

+For the second time in just over a week, they needed some late-game heroics to fend off a Kings team whose playoff hopes have been fading for weeks.

-BOSTON (AP) — Kyrie Irving had 31 points, 12 assists and 10 rebounds to help the Boston Celtics overcome a 17-point first-half deficit and beat the Sacramento Kings 126-120 on Thursday night.
+Kyrie Irving had 31 points, 12 assists and 10 rebounds to help the Boston overcome a 17-point first-half deficit to beat Sacramento 126-120 on Thursday night.

 It was Irving’s second career triple-double.
 His first was with Cleveland on Feb.
 28, 2014, against Utah.